makerspace/makeradmin/readme.md

 make update
 make run

-# To create (or migrate) all database tables use while everything is running
+# To create (or migrate) all database tables, run this while everything is running
 make migrate
 ~~~